ABZ-Aaron/SQL-Tutorials/README.md

 The SELECT statement is used to retrieve table data.
 We only need to specify what we want to select and where we want to select it from.
 Simple!

+Note that we use FROM to specify the table we want to retrieve data from.

 <img src="https://github.com/ABZ-Aaron/SQL-Tutorials/blob/master/Select.png">

 ### Sorting